Genital Warts In Women (cont.)

 Can HPV infection be prevented?

-A vaccine is available against four common HPV types associated with the development of genital warts and cervical and anogenital carcinomas.
-This vaccine (Gardasil) has received FDA approval for use in males and females between 9 and 26 years of age and confers immunity against HPV types 6, 11, 16 and 18.
-Another vaccine directed at HPV types 16 and 18, known as Cervarix, has been approved for use in females aged 10-15.
+A vaccine is available against common HPV types associated with the development of genital warts and cervical and anogenital carcinomas.
+This vaccine (Gardasil 9) has received FDA approval for use in females between 9 and 26 years of age and in males aged 9 to 15.
+It confers immunity against 9 HPV types: 6, 11, 16, 18, 31, 33, 45, 52, and 58.
+An earlier version of this vaccine (Gardasil) is directed at 4 common HPV types (6, 11, 16, 18).
+Another vaccine directed at HPV types 16 and 18, known as Cervarix, has been approved for use in females aged 10 to 15.

 Learn more about: Cervarix

-Abstinence from sexual activity can prevent the spread of HPVs that are transmitted via sexual contact, but a person who abstains from sex may still become infected with other HPV types, such as those that cause common skin warts.
-Some researchers have postulated that HPV infection might be transmitted from the mother to her infant in the birth canal, since some studies have identified genital HPV infection in populations of young children and cloistered nuns.
+Abstinence from sexual activity can prevent the spread of HPVs that are transmitted via sexual contact.
+A person who abstains from sex may still become infected with other HPV types, such as those that cause common skin warts.
+Some researchers have postulated that HPV infection might be transmitted from the mother to her infant at the time of delivery because some studies have identified genital HPV infection in populations of young children and cloistered nuns.
 Hand-genital and oral-genital transmission of HPV has also been documented and is another means of transmission.

 Find out what women really need.